hophop

 Control flow

-if conditions takes a bool conditional expression and splits execution into two branches
+if conditions take a bool conditional expression and split execution into two branches.

 fn greet(name ?&str) {